doner21/nen-contract/README.md

 A mandatory human review gate sits between the Planner and Executor phases.
 The Executor to Verifier handoff is automatic.
 The system allows no more than two attempts before requiring human intervention.

-I can also turn this into a more formal technical description or a sharper README-style paragraph.

 ## Prerequisites